Why Business Teams should Lead Master Data Management

 Cross-Functional Collaboration Skills

-Supply chain professionals already work across organizational boundaries—with procurement, manufacturing, logistics, finance, and sales.
+Supply chain professionals already work across organizational boundaries, collaborating with various departments, including procurement, manufacturing, logistics, finance, and sales.
 This makes them natural candidates to lead cross-functional MDM governance teams.

 The IT Partnership Model